-Name of area Purpose and objectives Additional provisions SCA 6 Wastewater treatment plant buffer area Purpose: To identify buffer areas for infrastructure facilities and prevent land use conflict.
-Objectives- (1) All development requires the development approval of the local government and shall be subject to the local government's discretion notwithstanding that the use may be permitted elsewhere in the Scheme.
-(2) Legendiation for the development for the development of the developme (a) to protect infrastructure facilities from encroachment by incompatible land uses that would adversely affect efficient (2) In considering an application for development approval the local government may refer the application to the Water Corporation, or any other relevant authority, and shall have due regard to any comments received.
-(3) In considering any application the local (b) to avoid land use conflict between infrastructure facilities and sensitive land (3) In considering any application the local government shall have due regard to the Guidance for the Assessment of Environmental Factors-Separation Distances between Industrial and Sensitive Land Uses (EPA).
-(4) The local government may only approve an uses. (c) to promote compatible and non-sensitive land uses in buffer areas. application for development approval which is consistent with the purpose of the buffer and does not constrain the operations of the buffered infrastructure facility.
-SCA 7 Waste Disposal Site Buffer Area Purpose: to identify buffer areas for Waste Disposal Sites and prevent land use conflict.
-Objectives- (1) All development requires the development approval of the local government and shall be subject to the local government's discretion notwithstanding that the use may be permitted elsewhere in the scheme. (a) To control development within close proximity of a Waste Disposal site which may be considered a nuisance or offensive by virtue of noise, dust, gas, odour, fumes, lighting overspill and health concerns.
-(2) In considering an application for development approval the local government may refer the application to any relevant authority and shall have due regard to any comments received.
-(3) In considering any application the local government shall have due regard to the Guidance for the Assessment of Environmental Factors-Separation Distances between Industrial and Sensitive Land Uses (EPA). (b) To avoid incompatible and/or sensitive land use or development within the Waste Disposal site buffer area.
-(4) The local government may only approve an application for development approval which is consistent with the purpose of the buffer. (c) To protect sensitive land uses from emissions associated with waste disposal sites.
+[ a manner consistent with the long-term use of the land.
+(3) In considering any application the local government shall have due regard to the Greater Bunbury Region Scheme Strategic Minerals and Basic Raw Materials Resource Policy.
+(4) All development the development SCA 6 Wastewater treatment plant buffer area Purpose: To identify buffer areas for infrastructure facilities and prevent land use conflict.(1) All development requires the development approval of the local government and shall be subject to the local government's discretion notwithstanding that the use may be permitted elsewhere in the Scheme.
+Objectives - (a) to protect infrastructure facilities from encroachment by incompatible land uses that would adversely affect efficient operations.
+(2) In considering an application for development approval the local government may refer the application to the Water Corporation, or any other relevant authority, and shall have due regard to any comments received.
+(3) In considering any application the local government shall have due regard to the Guidance for the Assessment of Environmental Factors - Separation Distances between Industrial and Sensitive Land Uses (EPA). (b) to avoid land use conflict between infrastructure facilities and sensitive land uses.
+(4) The local government may only approve an application for development approval which is consistent with the purpose of the buffer and does not constrain the operations of the buffered infrastructure facility. (c) to promote compatible and non-sensitive land uses in buffer areas.
+S